rollingedit/YouTube-Album-Splitter/README.md

 3. Double-click it.
 4. Paste the YouTube video link when it asks.
 5. Press Enter.
-6. Paste another link to split another album, or press Enter with no link to close.
+6. Paste another link to process another upload, or press Enter with no link to close.

 Finished songs appear in a folder named: